post

 Oct 14, 2023 – a day in Nawiliwili, Kaua’i, Hawai’i, USA

-Nawiliwili is the first port of call for Koningsdam in Hawai’i, however the ship is delayed a bit by another ship leaving the harbour this morning.
-Once we are tied up, passengers are soon ashore and off on their excursions, despite some having to be cancelled due to our later arrival.
+Nawiliwili is the first port of call for Koningsdam, spending 5 days sailing across the North Pacific Ocean to Hawai’i.
+The ship is delayed a bit by another ship leaving the harbour this morning, but once we are tied up passengers are soon ashore and off on their excursions, despite some having to be cancelled due to our later arrival.
 I have nothing planned, so I have a leisurely breakfast aboard ship at the Grand Dutch Cafe: muffin, fruit parfait, cappuccino.

 Joe wearing his new Aloha shirt featuring Frangipangi flowers on a dark red background.